-While fewer people are expecting food prices to rise, more consumers feel like it will be more expensive to go out and socialise in the next year than they did in April 2023.
-Türkiye, Canada, South Africa and Mexico have all seen notable increases in those thinking going out to restaurants, bars and cinemas will rise.
+While fewer people are expecting food prices to rise, more consumers feel like it will be more expensive to go out and socialise in the next year than did in April 2023.
+Türkiye, Canada, South Africa and Mexico have all seen notable increases in those thinking the costs of going out to restaurants, bars and cinemas will rise.